NativeScript/nativescript-cli/docs/man_pages/project/configuration/resources/resources-update.md

 <% if (isJekyll) { %>---
-title: tns resources-update
+title: tns resources update
 position: 9
 ---<% } %>
-#tns resources-update
+#tns resources update
 ==========

 Usage | Synopsis
 ------|-------
-`$ tns resources-update` | Defaults to executing `$ tns resources-update android`.
+`$ tns resources update` | Defaults to executing `$ tns resources update android`.
 Updates the App_Resources/Android's folder structure.
-`$ tns resources-update android` | Updates the App_Resources/Android's folder structure.
+`$ tns resources update android` | Updates the App_Resources/Android's folder structure.

-Updates the App_Resources/<platform>'s internal folder structure to conform to that of an Android project.
+Updates the App_Resources/<platform>'s internal folder structure to conform to that of an Android Studio project.
 Android resource files and directories will be located at the following paths:
 - `drawable-*`, `values`, `raw`, etc. can be found at  `App_Resources/Android/src/main/res`
 - `AndroidManifest.xml` can be found at `App_Resources/Android/src/main/AndroidManifest.xml`
 - Java source files can be dropped in at `App_Resources/Android/src/main/java` after creating the proper package subdirectory structure